Weissfeuer/DistanceLeveledMonsters/README.md

 ```
 Commands:

 /DistanceLevel                                show current monster scaling in your area
 /DistanceLevel [X-Coord] [Y-Coord]            show current monster scaling at the coordinates
+/DistanceLevel [X-Coord] [Y-Coord] [world]    show current monster scaling at the coordinates / world
+                                              only usable from the console

+World-based configuration is not yet supported, but the command needs a world to calculate if the sender is not in a world
 ```